 During this period, I discovered the critical pieces of developing a growth mindset.
 It hadn’t occurred to me that I had already embarked on this journey until people began calling me a growth hacker.
 I viewed myself more as an experimenter, writer, and artist.

 When I was struggling early in my career (read about that here), I read hundreds of books about marketing, psychology, and startups (read more about that here).
 With the right knowledge, things began to quickly head in a positive direction.

 After eight failed startups, I resurrected my career by successfully leading growth efforts for several startups and have consulted with dozens more.
 Moreover, I’ve had the opportunity to interview hundreds of word-class growth hackers, founders, and investors.
-I’m now a growth evangelist at Autopilot, the leading email marketing and onboarding software.

 There’s a lot that’s happened in this time such as learning how to hack Instagram, Facebook, Twitter, Medium, Quora, Angellist, and LinkedIn.
 And early in my career, I wrote a book about hacking Facebook that sold several hundred copies.

 Oh, and I also lead the largest growth hacking community in Silicon Valley.
 I grew the community to 1,600 engaged members in less than four months (it’s now over 12,000 members!).

 The best part: my writing career took off.

 In the last year, I’ve had over ten million views on my work!